 “Influence has a strongly positive impact in the success of any executive.
 This may be particularly true for leaders who, for example, have many different groups reporting to them.
 Remember, leadership is the art of getting work done well through other people.
 And influence is the most powerful way to do that.”

-Leaders who practice influence recognize how central trusting relationships are to optimize productivity.
+Leaders who practice influence recognize how central trusting relationships are to optimizing productivity.
 They also recognize that building trust is a long-game effort.
 And this is good news because it means any leader, no matter where he or she is in the EQ journey, can strengthen their influence and anticipate its results.
 Here are four practices you can begin today to increase your influence.

 Make Relationships Part of Your Job